microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 In order to use the website to sign in, the developer will need to set the redirect URI to their own web API.

-In order to use the bot to sign in, in the OAuth provider, the developer will need to set redirect URI to https://token.botframework.com/.auth/web/redirect.
+In order to use the bot to sign in, in the OAuth provider, the developer will need to set the redirect URI to https://token.botframework.com/.auth/web/redirect.

 Some OAuth provider does not support multiple redirect URIs.
 Thus, we need to use redirect URI from web API to make sure existing flows are not disturbed.